 Get Olaplex treatments

-I get asked about my recommended hair care treatments a lot, and if there's one that I absolutely swear by and talk about all the time, it's Olaplex.
-I've touched on Olaplex before in my post about my brunette blonde balayage, but Olaplex essentially repairs the hair from within by rebuilding the bonds that have been broken by heat and chemical damage.
-Bleach can make your hair very brittle and dry and lose its elasticity, so the Olaplex treatment reverses this and strengthens each hair strand, which means that your hair won't break off as easily when you wash and brush it.
+Olaplex is a brilliant treatment especially when you're bleaching your hair and I usually get a treatment every time I get my hair coloured.
+It essentially repairs the hair from within by rebuilding the bonds that have been broken by heat and chemical damage.
+Bleach can make your hair very brittle and dry and lose its elasticity, so the Olaplex treatment strengthens each hair strand meaning that your hair won't break off as easily when you wash and brush it.
 You can also buy an at-home Olaplex treatment for in-between salon sessions.
 I also love the L'Oreal Smartbond treatments, which you can get done at most salons.

 Get your hair cut regularly